 The printing process resembles the prior method of printing using reactive dyes, with the exception of the dyes being acidic.
 They adhere well to the surface of fabrics such as silk and wool, which usually cause problems for pigment inks.

-In practice, most often, you will meet the following methods, which are the outcome of the abovementioned divisions merging.
-We hope that after reading the text, you already know which of them will be the best for your projects, and which you should avoid.
+In practice, most often, you will meet the following fabric printing methods, which are the outcome of the abovementioned divisions merging.
+We hope that after reading the text, you already know which type of printmaking will be the best for your projects, and which you should avoid.
 We summarize the most popular methods and their hybrids on the market below:

 In this text, we have almost entirely left out the issue of colour reproduction – it varies depending on the chosen method of fabric printing.
 You should pay attention to this issue especially in the case of digital printing, where the barrier to entry is very low, and you can very easily fall into the trap that you are able to print everything.
 The advantage of choosing digital fabric printing using pigment inks is the possibility to perform a sample print.
 At a relatively low price (PLN 20 for a square with sides of 48cm), you can order a sample of your design before you decide on a larger order.
 This option is recommended especially for graphically demanding projects that include dark, “overinked” or very detailed designs.